kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ```

 #### Account Details
- Each account on the Kin blockchain is composed of the public address and a secret seed (often also referred as public and private key).
+ Each account on the Kin Blockchain has an associated public address and a secret seed (often also referred as public and private key).
 ```python
 address = account.get_public_address()
 ```

 #### Checking if an account exists on the blockchain
-There is one thing you can do even without an account, it's checking if an account already existing on the blockchain.
+There is one thing you can do even without an account object: check to see  if an thataccount already exists on the blockchain.

 ```python
 client.does_account_exists('address')